usegalaxy-eu/gdpr/src/pages/tos.md

 You are responsible for safeguarding the credentials associated with your account and for all activity that occurs under your account.
 You must notify us promptly at [contact@usegalaxy.eu](mailto:contact@usegalaxy.eu) if you become aware of any unauthorized use of your account or any other security breach.
-We may suspend or terminate access following a suspected compromise of your account.
+We may suspend or terminate access  to your account following a suspected compromise of your account.

 Your access to the Service is provided under the condition that you abide by any